OpenReplicant/Alpine-Handlebars/README.md

 ## **AJAX Button Helper**

 ### **`ajax` / `$a`**
 Creates a button that triggers a data fetch and updates a variable with the result using the Alpine `$fetch` plugin.
-(Replaces target Alpine data property which could be bound to any section of HTML.)
+(Replaces target Alpine data property which could be bound to any section of HTML.
+Compare to HTMX.)
 NOTE: Must include (1.3kB) client-side script from https://github.com/hankhank10/alpine-fetch

 **Usage:**